|bird/nest mite of hummingbirds|

 So what causes the symptoms described above?

 Certain medical conditions mimic, and are easily mistaken for, bug bites.
 The skin lesions ("bites") can look similar and are often accompanied by itchiness and a crawling sensation.
-If you are predisposed by a fear of insects, you may misinterpret these symptoms as "bug bites".
+If you are predisposed by a fear of insects or perhaps a prior bad experience with an insect or mite, you may misinterpret these symptoms as "bug bites".

 Allergies are probably the most common cause.
 You can come into contact with allergens (the stuff your body reacts to) in a variety of ways.
 Airborne allergens like plant pollen and dust mite allergen are inhaled but you can also have direct contact with an allergen as occurs with certain poisonous plants (contact allergens).
 Food allergens are consumed along with the food we eat.
 Allergies can affect you in a variety of ways but skin lesions, hives and itchiness are frequent complaints.

 Chemical/physical irritants include things as simple as a new brand of laundry detergent, new furniture or carpets, fibreglass insulation, cleaning solvents, and so forth.
 The list is long and can include products that you would never suspect.
 In one recent example an individual had lesions that resembled bug bites (and was convinced he was infested) but it turned out that he had started using a new solvent to clean his guns about the same time that the "bites" first appeared.

 Reaction to drugs can include prescription medications, over-the-counter drugs and supplements, as well as illegal, recreational drugs.